Onboarding Team Prep

 Additionally, the this role will be responsible for the following key tasks:

 - Outlining a timeline and roll out plan.

-- Communicating updates to all stakeholders, including your Implementation Specialist.
+- Communicating updates to all stakeholders, including your Onboarding Specialist.

 The Five Pillars of Onboarding